English Fiction Class

 In this course, students will learn to use the empirical methodologies of historians in the context of UVA’s built environment.
 Each week will include a walking tour of Grounds based on a particular chronological moment and/or theme.
 We will consider what observations can we make as we move through space?
 How do these observations underscore or complicate evaluations of different kinds of evidence, including written documents, oral histories, archaeological finds, etc.?
 Students will leave this course with a better understanding of their home and place of work for the next four years as well as with the skills to engage the empirical tools historians use.

-Instructed by Fiona Greenland
+Instructed by Jelena Samonina

 EGMT 1520: Sounds from the Digital Jungle